 Noah is an Earth and Environmental Science major with a passion for Sustainability and Food Systems.
 He is a student facilitator at OSCR primarily working with the Alcohol and Other Drugs Program.
 In the future Noah plans to pursue higher education in a sustainability related field after taking some time off to travel.
 Noah loves exploring what gives people motivation and what causes behavior change.
 He also enjoys chess, tea, gardens, theology, and short films.

-Caitlyn is going into her junior year, majoring in Biopsychology, Cognition, and Neuroscience (BCN) and minoring in Spanish.
-She hopes to attend medical school after undergrad, and wants to be a pediatrician.
-Caitlyn loves kids and has always dreamed of becoming a doctor.
-Caitlyn also loves Michigan athletics, specifically football and basketball, and has been going to football games since she was little.
+Caitlyn is a senior majoring in Biopsychology, Cognition, and Neuroscience (BCN) and minoring in Spanish.
+After graduation, she plans to attend grad school in hopes of becoming a psychologist.
+She loves Michigan athletics, specifically football and basketball, and has been going to football games since she was little.
 In her free time, Caitlyn likes to workout and hang out with her friends and family.

 Kevin is a freshman preferred-admit to the Ross School of Business.
 He moved to Michigan from Vestal, New York, and is a proud graduate of Churchill High School’s Math/Science/Computers program.
 Kevin plays the violin, and has recently become an avid fan of Counter-Strike.
 His other hobbies include reading, watching movies, and worrying about getting a 3.3 GPA.